CONTEST: Social Involvement

-You or someone remarkable you know deserves to have the chance to participate to the Canada Man/Woman!
-Send us your record the one of a member of your entourage before March 1st at firstname.lastname@example.org describing specific actions that make you, or your candidate, a remarkable member of your community!
+You deserve or know someone remarkable who deserves to have the chance to participate to the Canada Man/Woman XTRI!
+Send us your file or that of a member of your entourage March 1 on email@example.com describing specific actions that make you, or your candidate, a remarkable member of your community!

 Contest : TOUGH YEAR!